-The 2023 - 2026 TIP contains projects that promote bicycle and/or pedestrian safety.
+The 2019 - 2022 TIP contains projects that promote bicycle and/or pedestrian safety.
 Safety education takes place under the Sheboygan County Non-Motorized Transportation Pilot Program (NMTPP) level of effort for program oversight project, which includes some funding for education and outreach.
+Safety education can also take place under the Sheboygan County NMTPP marketing and branding project.
+Finally, two construction projects and one enhancements "grouped" project are also expected to improve bicycle and pedestrian safety.